The 9 best cream foundations for nourishing coverage and a smooth, healthy-looking finish

 Reviewed by: Stephanie Maylor

-If your skin is desperate for serious replenishment of its hydration levels, this cream foundation from RMS will help to re-plump itself with moisture.
-Enriched with organic coconut and buriti oils, to us it felt quenching as soon as it hit our skin, like a lovely, rich night cream – except here, there's also a phenomenal colour payoff that immediately disguised any dark spots and redness or other discolouration we had in our skin.
+If you often feel your skin is desperate for a serious hydration replenishment, this cream foundation from RMS will help to re-plump it with moisture.
+Enriched with organic coconut and buriti oils, to me it felt quenching as soon as it hit my skin.
+It's a bit like a lovely, rich night cream – except here, there's also a phenomenal colour payoff that immediately disguised any dark spots and redness or other discolouration I had.

-We enjoyed this foundation's dewy and light-reflecting finish, which left our skin looking like we had just checked out of a five-star spa.
-We can’t say from firsthand experience whether or not it has a soothing effect on reactive skin, as our tester's is fairly hardy, but what we can say is that it's a fantastic choice for particularly dry and/or mature skin types.
+Once applied, I enjoyed this foundation's dewy and light-reflecting finish, which left my skin looking like I had just checked out of a five-star spa.
+I can’t say from firsthand experience whether or not it does have a soothing effect on reactive skin, as mine is fairly hardy.
+But what I can say is that it's a fantastic choice for particularly dry, dull and/or mature skins.

 Reviewed by: Stephanie Maylor

 All that said, it's worth noting that, with such a high level of coverage, you can expect this base to feel a little heavier on the skin.
-We learned firsthand that a little goes a long way and it looks best applied with a makeup sponge to skin that is well moisturised.
+I learned firsthand that a little goes a long way, and it looks best applied with a makeup sponge to skin that is well moisturised.

 How we tested the best cream foundations